sinbum/test/README.md

 this is first README file.
-Hello
+Hello and updated now